containers/fuse-overlayfs/fuse-overlayfs.1.md

 reading/writing files to the system.

-The fuse-overlayfs dynamic mapping is an alternative and cheaper way to chown'ing the files on the host to accomodate the user namespace settings.
+The fuse-overlayfs dynamic mapping is an alternative and cheaper way to chown'ing the files on the host to accommodate the user namespace settings.

 It is useful to share the same storage among different user namespaces